Vinaynetha632/dentist-appointment-app/README.md

 🦷 OroGlee Dentist Appointment Booking Platform

-A full-stack Dentist Appointment Booking web application built using React, Node.js, Express, and SQLite.
+A full-stack Dentist Appointment Booking web application built using React, Node.js, Express, and MongoDB.
 Users can browse verified dentists, book appointments seamlessly, and administrators can view scheduled appointments.

 This project was developed as part of the OroGlee Full-Stack Assignment.